-"THAT authority be and is hereby given to Davinia a/p Rajadurai who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company."
+"THAT authority be and is hereby given to Dennis Xavier who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company and to hold office until the conclusion of the next Annual General Meeting of the Company pursuant to Recommendation 3.3 of the Malaysian Code on Corporate Governance 2012."

-To Empower the Directors of the Company to Issue Shares Pursuant to Section 132D of the Companies Act
+To Empower the Directors of the Company to Issue Shares Pursuant to Section 132D of the Companies Act 1965

-"THAT subject always to the Companies Act 1965 ("the Act"), the Memorandum and Articles of Association of the Company and the approvals of Bursa Malaysia Securities Berhad ("Bursa Securities") and the relevant Regulatory Authorities, the Directors be and hereby empowered, pursuant to section 132D of the Act, to issue shares of the Company at any time until the conclusion of the next Annual General Meeting and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit provided that the aggregate number of shares to be issued does not exceed 10% of the total issued share capital of the Company for the time being."
+"THAT subject always to the Companies Act 1965 ("the Act"), the Memorandum and Articles of Association of the Company and the approvals of Bursa Malaysia Securities Berhad ("Bursa Securities") and the relevant Regulatory Authorities, the Directors be and hereby empowered, pursuant to section 132D of the Act, to issue shares in the Company at any time until the conclusion of the next Annual General Meeting and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit provided that the aggregate number of shares to be issued does not exceed 10% of the total issued share capital of the Company for the time being."